How to protect yourself and our community

 - Limit visiting friends or family without urgent need

-- Limit physical interactions with other high-risk individuals, except for members of your household or residence
+- Limit physical interactions with other higher-risk individuals, except for members of your household or residence

 - Limit attending gatherings of any number of people outside your household or residence